joshuaharry/eco/README.md

 ```

 ```
-eco js-packages -s strategies/scotty-norm.json -f js-packages
+eco js-packages -n -s strategies/scotty.json -f js-packages
 ```

-The check in `$HOME/.eco/JavaScript` and `$HOME/.eco/sansbox` for
+The check in `$HOME/.eco/JavaScript` and `$HOME/.eco/sandbox` for
 logfiles and sources.